ten7/contractor.ten7.com/_pages/04_developer_questions.md

 ---

 - **Do you have standups?
 Am I supposed to attend?**
-Standups happen daily, at 9:30am CT.
-If you can attend, great!
-If not, that’s ok too.
-Either way, we ask that you please post your priorities each day in our `#standup` Slack channel.
+Standups are scheduled per project at the discretion of the Project Manager.
+You are expected to attend them if you're assigned to the project.
+We also ask that you please post your priorities each day in our `#standup` Slack channel.
 - **Where is all the code?**
 Most of the code you will work with will be in our own Git server, to which you can get access by asking for it in the `#developers` Slack channel.
 We have clients that host with Pantheon, Acquia and platform.sh, so each will have their own setup.
 - **How do I make changes to code?**